Tiinusen/vscode-cultsim/README.md

 It's located at "`steamapps/common/Cultist Simulator/CS_Data/StreamingAssets`" which differs depending on OS.
 Can easily be located by launching **Steam** and **right-click** on **Cultist Simulator** then go to **Local Files** and **left-click** on **Browse**.

+### I press "New Project" nothing happens

+It's because the extension is activating and by default VSCode don't show a progress bar until a view is displayed, this is mostly due to the loading of the core content and it currently takes some time, can be speeded up by disableing the use of the core content. `cultsim.disableCoreContent`

 ## Known Issues